User Access Review Best PracticesPublished March 23, 2017 by Karen Walsh • 8 min read

 Automation sets the cadence for review so the process can run itself.

 Communicate Between Departments

 For example, ZenGRC automates information sharing and people taking action.
-Platforms send out reminders to those who need to complete tasks, creating automated “to do” lists.
-In ZenGRC, by clicking on the assigned task the responsible party is brought directly to the instructions and resources that are linked through the corporate Google Drive.
-This automation process streamlines the activity making it less burdensome and more likely to be completed in a timely manner.
+It sends reminders to those who need to complete tasks, creating automated “to do” lists.
+In ZenGRC, by clicking on the assigned task, the responsible party is brought directly to the instructions and resources that are linked through the corporate Google Drive.
+This automation process streamlines the activity, making it less burdensome and more likely to be completed in a timely manner.

-Without a doubt, user access reviews constitute one of the main ways in which a company can protect its information assets.
-Whether guarding against anger or accidents, user access controls how much freedom employees have to the organization’s data.
-Program access and information access need to be restricted based on employee role within the company to effectively determine the safety of those assets.
+User access reviews constitute one of the main ways in which a company can protect its information assets.
+Whether guarding against anger or accidents, user access dictates how available the organization’s data is to employees.
+To effectively safeguard those assets, program access, and information access need to be restricted based on employee role within the company.
 From top management down the organizational chain, everyone needs to work to create a culture of security.